How are my managers really doing?

 - Be more organized: Keep all your notes for your 1 on1s and skip level 1 on 1s in one easy to navigate place, not 500 Google docs.

-- Be prepared: Never forget what happened last time with prep messages, and be ready with our Suggested Questions to spark discussion.
+- Be prepared: Always remember what happened last time no matter how long ago with prep messages, and be ready with our suggested questions to spark discussion.

 - Never forget a good thought: Add notes where you already are: email, Slack, web, and mobile.

-- Save time doing the right things: Automatically route action items from a skip level to the next 1 on 1 with their manager to discuss it.
+- Save time doing the right things: Automatically route action items from a skip level to the next 1 on 1 with their manager to discuss and address it.